Floater Coats and Icebergs

 For some reason, the Canadian nostalgia associated with the Mustang Survival kit has infected all the guides in the southern polar region.
-The drive to be ‘the one in the coat’ means you can find yourself battling a Swede, a Russian, a German, a Chilean, an Argentinian, a Kiwi or an Aussie—and sometimes all at once—for one of the ship’s two or three foam-filled Float Coats.
+The convenience of a float coat means you can find yourself battling an international contingent for one of the ship’s two or three foam-filled Float Coats.

 If you caught him wearing gloves (which I only saw once) or he switched to a wool toque it was indicative of the mercury dropping...and safe to assume no matter what you put on, you weren’t going to be warm enough.

 He was the guy leaders turned to when things got spicy.
-On late night staff-only reconnaissance missions to Smith Island—the island with the highest mountains in the South Shetland Islands of the Antarctic Peninsula region—who was driving?
+On a late night staff-only reconnaissance mission to Smith Island—a first for a tourism outfit - who was driving?
 Snowy.

-He’d rip the boat through growlers and pack ice in uncharted waters, find a landing site on an island never before visited by a tourist operation, and keep it steady as swells rolled in and pummeled the boat; dodging rocks with the propeller as the back end of the boat got lifted and dropped on the submerged boulders.
+He’d navigate the boat through growlers and pack ice in uncharted waters, find a never before visited landing site, and keep it steady as swells rolled in and pummeled the boat; dodging rocks with the propeller as the back end of the boat was lifted and dropped onto the submerged boulders.

-And when the boat was full of water, right over the transom, as full of water as a boat could be, Snowy was the guy driving us back to the ship with a big smile on his face.
+And when the transom was so low in the water, and the boat so full from waves that the sea sloshed in and out of the boat, Snowy was the guy driving us back to the ship with a big smile on his face.

 No gloves, no wool hat.

 From then on, I’d just smile looking over at Snowy.
 Rocking the orange Float Coat, dressed as minimally as he always did, as we all froze.
-No mullet, no moustache but a modern no bullshit Mustang Survival man through and through.
+No mullet, no moustache but a Mustang Survival man all the same.